This page provides an introduction some useful IT services and resources for new students.

 What hardware specifications do you recommend?

-If you are shopping for a new computer, look for:
+If you are shopping for a new computer to last for around four years, look for:

 Some suggested minimum specs for a machine you may already have: